 by Had Robinson

-Pressurize the engine BEFORE putting it in the water.
+If you cannot access the flywheel seal, you will have to partially submerge the engine in water (while maintaining crankcase pressure) and look for bubbles.
+If you do not or cannot maintain crankcase pressure when partially submerging the engine in water, there is a good chance water will enter the engine.
 Water will not harm a coil in good condition.
 However, keep as much of the secondary wire as you can and the spark plug cap out of the water.
 You do not want any water in the spark plug cap.

 Replace any seals or gaskets that leak.
+Reassemble the engine.